radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/managing-directory-stores.md

 11. Click **OK** to close the Save Node button.

 When a member of the group searches the changelog, the specified attributes are not included in the “changes” attribute.
-An example is shown below that compares a search with no excluded attributes (left0 and on with attributes excluded (right).
+An example is shown below that compares a search with no excluded attributes (left) and one with attributes excluded (right).

 ![cn=config Searches with No Excluded Attributes (left) and with Attributes Excluded (right)](Media/Image3.144.jpg)